K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 > - Tag : paasta / tag6, free / tag2
 > - Outline : A pipeline designed for development
 > - Description :
-> A pipeline designed for development
+> A pipeline designed for development.
 > Minimum requirements were made by Deployment Pipeline Server and Deployment Pipeline Service Broker.
 >
 > ![3-2-2]